-Why You Should Conduct a Concussion Test After Experiencing Head Trauma
+Why You Should Conduct a Concussion Test After Sustaining Head Trauma

 A concussion test is used to determine whether someone has a concussion, which is a kind of mild traumatic brain injury (TBI) that can easily be caused by a blow to the head.
 Immediate symptoms typically include mood changes, headaches, and issues with concentration and memory loss.

-Below, our experienced brain injury attorneys will discuss the importance of concussion tests and how they can help a brain injury victim.
+Below, we will discuss the importance of concussion tests and how they can help a brain injury victim.
 If you or a loved one has suffered a TBI, you may be entitled to compensation.
-West Coast Trial Lawyers is always here to answer any questions you may have about a TBI.
+Our brain injury attorneys at West Coast Trial Lawyers are always here to answer any questions you may have about a TBI.